bornova/adblock-hosts/README.md

 This is where the default hosts files are kept for both Windows and macOS.
 The contents of these files will be inserted at the top of the unified hosts file depending on your operating system.
 These files will also be used when you want to revert back to the original hosts file.
 I suggest not modifying these.

+### custom

+You can add custom entries to this list.
+These entries will be written to the unified host file as is.
+Meaning no host IP (0.0.0.0) will be appended at the beginning of the line.
+For example, this would be a good place to put static hosts entries such as "ff02::3 ip6-allhosts".

 ### blacklist

-These are custom domains you would like to block.
+These are domains you would like to block.
 You can list one domain per line.
-Note that if an item on this list matches an item in the downloaded hosts files, then it will be ignored since it will already be included in the unified hosts file.
+Note that if an item on this list matches an item in the custom list or the downloaded hosts files, then it will be ignored since it will already be included in the unified hosts file.

 ### whitelist